dpplweb/dppl-content/_posts/christina/0408-01-01-genealogy.md

 ### General Sites

 **These sites are great jumping-off points for new or seasoned genealogists.
-You get results from multiple databases in a single search.
 Read our GENEALOGY GUIDE [link to file in AS Drive - PDF flyers] for more tips on how to do genealogy research.**

 ### Ancestry Library Edition
-Search billions of genealogy records from the U.S. and around the world.
 This is the library version of Ancestry.com.
+It allows you to search billions of genealogy records from the U.S. and around the world in a single search.
 In Library only.

 ### Heritage Quest Online
 Explore local histories, mine census data and search thousands of other records to find your ancestors and build your family tree.